chazzka/clanekforest/clanek.md

 Figure X shows the first two decisions of the Isolation Forest algorithm provided a priory data points (marked red in left corner).
 First, the dimension X and split point approx. around value 20 is chosen, orphaning most of the observations on the left side.
-In the second decision, dimension Y was chosen,
+In the second decision, dimension Y was chosen, cracking the area on the right in two parts.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines.svg)
 > Figure X vanilla Isolation Forest with novelty points.